 In our setting, loan officers obtain private information about customers' quality, unobservable to the firm, since customer engagement with the bank exclusively happens through salespeople at customer premises.
-Salespeople not only infer customers' motives, needs, financial capabilities/liabilities, and outside options, but also observe how well each customer is running his business, or if a customer is experiencing unexpected financial hardship.3 It is almost impossible for the bank (or its managers) to access such private infor-
+Salespeople not only infer customers' motives, needs, financial capabilities/liabilities, and outside options but also observe how well each customer is running his business, or if a customer is experiencing unexpected financial hardship.
+It is almost impossible for the bank (or its managers) to access such private information.
+Salespeople can use the private information in allocating effort on acquiring and maintaining loans because it affects the salesperson's payoff through its direct impact on the probability of delinquency and the cost of acquiring and maintaining loans.

-$^{^{2}}$ Theoretically salespeople may game the timing of loan acquisition, but given the borrower's liquidity constraints in microfinance settings, this is practically a second-order effect.
+$^{2}$ Theoretically, salespeople may game the timing of loan acquisition, but given the borrower's liquidity constraints in microfinance settings, this is practically a second-order effect.
 We abstract away from the issue in this paper.